Gastric bypass surgery associated with increased sleep-medication use

 Professor Malcolm Sim shines a light on Black Lung

 Prof Malcolm Sim was invited to give the keynote address at the recent Asian Conference on Occupational Health held in Kaohsiung, Taiwan.
-His talk was entitled “Re-emergence of traditional occupational diseases” with a featured case study of the recent MonCOEH project investigating Black Lung in Queensland coal miners.
+His talk was on 'Re-emergence of traditional occupational diseases', with a featured case study of the recent MonCOEH project investigating Black Lung in Queensland coal miners.
 Malcolm also represented the Australasian Faculty of Occupational and Environmental Medicine at the management meeting of the Asian Association of Occupational Health, which was held during the conference.
 The next conference will be held in Seoul in 2020.

-Congratulations to James Trauer, who has been appointed as a rotating committee member for TB-MAC (the TB Modelling and Analysis Consortium), the global coordinating body of tuberculosis modelling and analysis.
+Dr James Trauer, Head of SPHPM's Epidemiological Modelling Unit, has been appointed as a rotating committee member for TB-MAC (the TB Modelling and Analysis Consortium), the global coordinating body of tuberculosis modelling and analysis.
 James was one of four successful applicants from around the world selected to serve on the committee over the course of the next three years from a field of high-quality applicants.
 James will be travelling to Geneva in September to attend TB-MAC's face-to-face meeting on coordination of global TB modelling activities.